upper waypoint

 Remember that voting by mail is still an option

 If you’re reading this ahead of Nov.
-5, and you already know that your schedule will be packed with work and personal stuff, another option is to fill out the ballot you automatically received in the mail during your free time before Election Day and return it in the mail — to make sure you don’t miss the opportunity to vote.
+5, and you already know that your schedule will be packed with work and personal stuff, another option is to fill out the ballot you automatically received in the mail during your free time before Election Day and return it — to make sure you don’t miss the opportunity to vote.

-Mail-in ballots can be returned through USPS (the return postage is already paid) or dropped off at a voting location or in a county ballot box.
-Keep in mind that USPS must postmark your ballot envelope by the end of Election Day for your vote to count, so avoid using a USPS collection box that’s already had its last collection for the day on Nov.
-5 — many boxes have their last collection at 5 p.m.
+If you do still choose to mail your ballot, the return postage is already paid but USPS must postmark your ballot envelope by the end of Election Day for your vote to count, so avoid using a USPS collection box that’s already had its last collection for the day on Nov.
+5. Many boxes have their last collection at 5 p.m., or earlier.

 I spoke to my boss and they rejected my request for time off to vote.
 What now?